Free UK Delivery on all Orders over £30

 • The red squirrel’s distinctive colouring blends perfectly with the reddish hue of the UK 2p coin.

-• With 75% of its UK population found in areas of Scotland, the red squirrel can also be found in Northern Ireland, the Isle of Wight, Brownsea Island, Anglesey, Cumbria, Kielder Forest and Formby.
+• With 75% of its UK population found in areas of Scotland, the red squirrel can also be found in Northern Ireland, the Isle of Wight, Brownsea Island, Anglesey, Cumbria, Kielder Forest, Formby, Cramlington and South East Northumberland.

 • Conservation efforts are currently in place to manage the population in the UK to avoid it becoming extinct.